Learning Goal

 Knowledge: Global Self-Awareness

-- Effectively addresses significant issues in the natural and human world based on articulating one’s identity in a global context.
-Understands how power, privilege, and oppression present themselves in a global context.
+• Applies critical lenses and frameworks to effectively address significant issues in the natural and human world.
+Articulates identity in a global context and understands how power, privilege, and oppression present themselves in a global context

-- Articulates insights into one’s own cultural rules and biases; aware of how one’s own experiences have shaped these rules, and how to recognize and respond to cultural biases, resulting in a shift in self-description.
+• Articulates insights into one’s intersecting cultural practices and biases shape one's global engagement, and how to recognize and respond to one's positionality, resulting in a shift in self-description

-- Serve as ISO interns and/or orientation leader
+• Serve as ISO intern and/or orientation leader

 With emphasis of awareness of self